sjakthol/aws-account-infra/README.md

   to the internet
 * `public` - a route table that provides full bidirectional IPv4 and IPv6
   connectivity to the internet

+### Billing Alarms
+The billing alarms stack creates an SNS topic, subscribes your email address to it and creates four alarms with increasing thresholds for the monthly estimated charges.
+The default thresholds are:

+* First Alarm: $10
+* Second Alarm: $20
+* Third Alarm: $40
+* Fourth Alarm: $100

+**Note**: You need to enable the `Receive Billing Alerts` feature from the Billing Preferences of your account for the alarms to be functional.
+Also, the stack **must** be deployed to the us-east-1 region as the metrics are only available there.

 ### CloudTrail
 The CloudTrail setup included in this repository is pretty simple.
 The